Monday, November 10, 2025

 • Prayer List

 Repeated prayers is the section where I pray these things over and over.
-I claim them in Jesus name.
+I claim them in Jesus' name.

-The Daily prayers section is for me to write prayers daily in.
+The Daily Prayers section is for me to write prayers daily in.

-Prayer list is a list of people to pray for.
+A prayer list is a list of people to pray for.

 I love my mini prayer binder SO much!